Union-Find Compaction: Provenance-Preserving Context Compression for LLM Agents

 Context splits into two zones.
 The hot zone is the last k messages (default k = 10), served raw.
 When the window overflows, the oldest hot message graduates to the cold zone, a union-find forest where each cluster is one summary over its source messages (Figure 1).

 Figure 1.
 Messages graduate oldest-first from the hot window into the cold forest.
-Each cluster holds one summary over its sources; find recovers a summary’s sources, expand reinflates a cluster, and a new message joins by union when it is close enough to a centroid.
+Each cluster holds one summary and retains its source membership. find locates a message’s cluster, expand returns the cluster’s sources, and union joins a new message when it is close enough to a centroid.

 - Keep its timestamp; compute a TF-IDF vector (local, no model call).